 Developing with actors allows you to focus on writing the right code without tightly coupling to architecture, scale, or non-functional requirements.

-A link is a runtime defined connection between an actor and a capability provider.
-Links inform the host runtime about what capability providers an actor may invoke.
-Links can be removed and added at any time.
+A link definition is a runtime defined connection between an actor and a capability provider.
+Link definitions inform the host runtime about what capability providers an actor may invoke.
+Link definitions can be removed and added at any time.
 An actor that was previously linked to one implementation of a capability can change to another implementation or an updated version of that capability provider without requiring a redeploy or a recompile.
-Links can also include configuration information, such as database connection strings, port numbers, or API access keys.
+Link definitions can also include configuration information, such as database connection strings, port numbers, or API access keys.

 A constellation is a managed, isolated network space that allows your actors and providers to securely communicate with each other regardless of physical or logical location.
 You can think of a constellation as a Cosmonic-managed wasmCloud lattice.
 A super constellation is simply a larger constellation formed by securely connecting multiple environments through Cosmonic.